Hormonal acne - The guide

 In addition Monk's pepper, also known as Agnus Castus, is a great plant medium, which has been very well researched and has a balancing effect, especially in women with hormonal fluctuations, and can therefore also bring the skin back into balance.
 Monk's pepper can be particularly helpful after stopping the pill!

 Of course, it wouldn't be a blog article from me if I didn't end by referring to the sun screen at the end.
-I know that it's very difficult to find a suitable sunscreen, especially if you want to use mineral filters.
+I know it's very difficult to find a suitable sunscreen, especially if you want to use mineral filters.
 If you have any experiences here, I'm all ears! :-)

 Concluding words

-Finally, I would just like to remind you once again that for acne prone skin is a skin condition.
+In conclusion, I would just like to remind you once again that for acne prone skin is a skin condition.
 A condition that can be changed.
 Yes, our genes may dictate that we have a tendency to develop acne, but I am solid convinced that we have enough leverage to bring about an improvement.
 Nothing is set in stone and there is always the possibility to change something for the better.

 Your attitude and your attitude towards yourself and your skin is what really matters!
 I can only say it again and again: persevere, be patient and use this journey to get to know yourself better.
 Meet yourself with a good feeling and take the pressure off yourself.

 You are so much more than just your skin.
 Toni from mutausbrueche (you can see her on the cover picture) has found beautiful words to say about this.
 Check us out here on Instagram and let her inspire you.
-She definitely touched me a lot.
+She certainly touched me a lot.

 All the love